 Secure Your Devices

-o Your phone is your ultimate endpoint.
-You carry it everywhere and it usually holds your most personal secrets and sensitive information.
-Your iPhone encrypts as soon as you lock your screen(even the feds can't access it), but Android devices have to be shut down entirely.
+and it usually holds your most personal secrets and sensitive information.
+Your iPhone encrypts as soon as you lock your screen(even the feds can't access it), but Android

 o Learn the appropriate methods to secure your device.